 Alexander was appointed as the youngest professional chief scout in the UK in 2011 and is tasked with unearthing potential signings for the club.

-The son of well-respected football manager Keith Alexander works closely with development squad manager Chris Kiwomya to run the rule over players and decide whether they have the potential to make it at Meadow Lane.
+The son of well-respected football manager Keith Alexander works closely with the development squad manager to run the rule over players and decide whether they have the potential to make it at Meadow Lane.

-An avid spectator at football matches of all levels up and down the country, Alexander has brought the likes of Yoann Arquin and Tyrell Waite to the club.
+An avid spectator at football matches of all levels up and down the country, Alexander has been influential in bringing the likes of Yoann Arquin and Tyrell Waite to the club.

 Head of Sports Medicine